 Facebook owns Instagram and WhatsApp, though the latter is essentially a non-paid platform.
 WhatsApp for Business is essentially a tool for customer support and engagement with one’s own customers and not an online advertising tool.
 Instagram Ads strength is its popularity among the below 35 year old audience and this is managed from the Facebook Ads platform itself.

-Interskale has made intelligent use of Facebook’s ad capabilities, for its clients.
+Interskale has made intelligent use of Facebook's ad capabilities for its clients.
 We have created brand campaigns that allow good reach, OTS (opportunities to see or frequency) and impact.
-We have had store campaigns to drive consumers into retail stores.
-We have had lead generation campaigns where no landing page is required, call only campaigns and remarketing campaigns.
+We have had store visit campaigns to drive consumers into retail stores.
+We create and run lead generation campaigns, e-commerce campaigns, app install campaigns and remarketing campaigns.